 More Americans are heading outdoors now than ever.
 For some, that means disappearing far, far off-grid into the backcountry.
 Others prefer “roughing it” in a proper RV with all the comforts of home.
-If you’re in the latter camp and you happen to be new to RV’ing, you might also be new to towing.
+If you’re in the latter camp and you happen to be a first-time buyer of an RV trailer and new to RV’ing, you might also be new to towing.
 The idea of hooking up a multi-ton rig to your car, truck, or SUV, then barreling down the interstate at 65 miles per hour, can be intimidating.
 But it doesn’t have to be.

 We chatted with Mike Betts, Test Operations Supervisor at the Nissan Proving Ground.
 He’s a passionate RV’er and, thanks to his daily work, happens to know a thing or two about safe towing.
 He shared a few practical tips, along with the basic terms and acronyms, every RV owner needs to know before they tow.

 Before getting started, your tow vehicle must be equipped with a few essentials: